na-na-hi/renget/archive/chrprompt2.md

 >Oh man.
 Then I better keep that in mind and just avoid the subject entirely.
 >And maybe it's the opposite: PMD is based on this world!
 Yeah, let's go with that tinfoil hat theory for now.

+>Carrot: I've discussed this plenty with Hazel, she was at first dubious but now uses some of that innate knowledge about the world i have for our advantage, but being quite fair i remember at best snippets

 **Guildmons**, What's your role in the guild, if any?
 >Booker: Aside from supporting Sneasel in missions, I work as Macom’s assistant, helping out with cartography.
 I’ve also been working on these... notebooks and pamphlets, full of info about dungeons, to help guild members prepare for missions.
 Porygon2 has been really helpful.
 It—I mean, h-he—has a lot of data.
 It’s outdated, but still useful.
 Oh, a-and I also help other people with missions, sometimes.
 If Sneasel is busy, and I have no other work to do, sometimes I wait by the mission board and offer to join other teams or guild members.
 I can’t fight very well, but I can give them advice, manage their items, and use a couple buffing moves.

 >Lliam: Uhh... yeah.
 Yeah?
 Yeah.

+>Carrot & Hazel: We're kinda seasoned so i guess training the new members and go into more complex dungeons like Zero Isle?

 **Former humans**, What's the one thing you missed the most from the human world?
 >Makuhita: My friends and family.
 I'm worried about my little brother in particular.
 I know he's in college now, but he was never the best at standing up for himself.